dmasotti/rcp-csv-user-import/readme.txt

 1. CSV user import page.

 == Changelog ==
+= 1.1.7 =
+* Tweak: Added backwards compatibility for using old column header format.
+* New: Automatically set status to "Free" when importing members to a free subscription level.

 = 1.1.6 =
 * New: Add support for member joined date.
 * Tweak: Improve compatibility with RCP core export file.